 Fahrenheit 451 by Rad Bradbury 9/10

 I have an interest in banned books.
 I don’t always like them (example anything by Norman Mailer) but I like to read them all the same.
-But then again nearly any book that’s any good has been banned at some point as ones that were just silly (Captain Underpants the comic was banned, as was Harry Potter and the Lord of the Rings).
+Then again nearly any book that’s any good has been banned at some point as ones that were just silly (Captain Underpants the comic was banned, as was Harry Potter and the Lord of the Rings).
 The America Library Association has lists of banned books that I found very interesting especially as this still goes on over in America.
-(One of my favourite people John Green had his book Looking for Alaska banned in a school in Mississippi) For these reasons I’m doing a series of reviews of banned books over the holidays.
+For these reasons I’m doing a series of reviews of banned books over the holidays.

 Fahrenheit 451 is luckily not only a banned book but a very good book.
 It’s the quintessential banned book, ironically about book burning and written in the wake of the Second World War where authoritarian regimes and censorship were so burned into the public imagination.